< Go to Ice Axes

 Cons: Expensive, a little on the heavy side.

-The Grivel Air Tech Evolution (often shorted to Grivel Evo) is designed down to the finest detail.
-The Evo is the only T-rated ice axe in this review.
+The Grivel Air Tech Evolution (often shorted to Grivel Evo) is one of our former award winners that remains an excellent all-around axe that is designed down to the finest detail.
+It was our over-all favorite ice axes until Petzl released the Summit Evo which has a similar pick and adze, but a more ergonomic shaft that is more comfortable for steep snow climbing and is a little lighter weight.
+The Evo is one of the few T-rated ice axes in this review.
 T stands for Technical and refers to its shaft and pick being rated to 400kg.
 It sports a hot-forged chromoly steel pick and adze that will chop steps as well as any axe I tested.
 Its hot-forged pick is extremely durably and provides incredible ice incursion capabilities.
 The Evo climbs steep, firm ice as well as could be asked from a classic curved pick.
 Grivel was founded in 1818 and is the oldest ice axe manufacturer in the world today.

 If extreme toughness and top-notch steep snow performance are priorities, then this is fantastic ice axe.
 If you are looking for a simple ice axe for general mountaineering, you can save a few dollars and ounces with another axe.
 But if there are steep alpine couloirs in your future or if you expect a lifetime of climbing, the Evo makes a great choice.

 RELATED REVIEW: Picking the Best Ice Axe